 DSRSD directors are elected every two years in November.
 The office is non-partisan and directors serve “at large,” meaning they represent all customers within the District’s boundaries.
 Their four-year terms are staggered, with two terms expiring in one even-numbered year and three terms expiring the following even-numbered year.
 Two terms will expire in 2018, and three terms will expire in 2020.

-To be eligible to run for the DSRSD Board of Directors, you must be 18 years of age, a registered voter and reside within the District’s boundary.
+To be eligible to run for the DSRSD Board of Directors (Board), you must be 18 years of age, a registered voter and reside within the District’s boundary.
 The District is a multi-county agency that includes portions of Alameda County and Contra Costa County.
 Candidates should contact election officials in both counties (Alameda County Registrar of Voters and Contra Costa County Election Division) for filing requirements, and refer to the District’s policy on Candidates’ Statement Costs.

-More information will be available on this website before each election.
 The next District election will be held on Nov.
 6, 2018.

 DSRSD directors receive compensation of $146 per day for each day of service to the District, up to a maximum of 10 days per month.
 The District’s current rate is well below the maximum amount allowable by state law, which is $242 per day of service in 2014.
 The District’s Day of Service policy and the California Government Code define a day of service.
 Eligible activities include: